retostauffer/Rgetgrib/README.md

 extensions, and some methods have been replaced and/or removed by better, faster, or more flexible methods (written in C/Fortran/R).

-The package also contains a vignette ``overview.pdf`` which shows an overview over the different functionalities which are currently implemented.
+The package also contains a vignette called [overview.pdf](overview.pdf) which shows an overview over the different functionalities which are currently implemented.